alexdoublesmile/joyful-chat/README.md

 ## Compiling from source

-ZeptoChat uses [Apache Maven](https://maven.apache.org/) v3.5 or higher to build.
+JoyfulChat uses [Apache Maven](https://maven.apache.org/) v3.5 or higher to build.
-ZeptoChat is compatible with Java 8+, and we test on LTS versions of Java along with the latest release.
+JoyfulChat is compatible with Java 8+, and we test on LTS versions of Java along with the latest release.
 To build, simply run `mvn clean package`.
-All ZeptoChat's dependencies will be available on Maven Central soon.
+All JoyfulChat's dependencies will be available on Maven Central soon.
 Please file an issue for build-related issues if you're having trouble (though do check if you're missing proxy settings for Maven first, as that's a common cause of build